Lighterny/Lighterny/README.md

 ### Hi there.
 I'm Anthony 👋

+- My Github Highlights:
+  - [2Dvs3D](https://github.com/Lighterny/2D_3D_CV): where I compare 2D versus 3D CNN's on classifying lung disease from chest CT scans.
+  - [Patient Readmission Class Imbalance](https://github.com/Lighterny/Class_Imbalance_SMOTE): showing how SMOTE improves 6 different ML models for predicting patient readmissions.

-- 💻 Current Data Science Projects:
+- 💻 Currently Working on:
-  - Re-writing previous projects into shareable content for my Github.
-  - Impact of the 'class imbalance' problem on ML outputs.
-  - Searching for image+tabular+text datasets for hybrid ML models.

-- 📖 Data Science I’m currently learning:
-  - Methods to combine unstructured (text+image) with structured tabular data for more comprehensive ML.

-- 👨🏼‍💻 Data Science I would like to pursue in the future:
-  - Integrating multi-omics with patient health records, medical images, and wearable data.
+  - Analysing NHS secondary medicines data to interrogate trends in prescription behaviour by geolocation, trust organisation, medication, etc.
+  - Getting a full-time job!
+Feel free to contact me below if you have any advice or suggestions!

 - 📫 Contact Me:
   - 👨🏼‍💻 [LinkedIn](https://www.linkedin.com/in/anthonylighterness/)
   - 📧 Email: tony.lighterness@gmail.com

+- 👨🏼‍💻 Data Science projects I would like to pursue in the future:
+  - Integrating multi-omics with patient health records, medical images, and wearable data.
+  - Combining neural networks trained on medical imaging data with patient record data.

 ### ✨ More About Me ✨
 - 📚 Currently Reading: